 The biggest cause of dental implant failure is tobacco use.
 If you smoke or chew tobacco, the probability of implant failure grows tremendously.
 We strongly recommend that you cease using tobacco products before dental implant surgery as it can lead to high rates of infection and implant failure.

-The health of your gums is very important to the long-term success of your dental implants.
+The health of your gums is very important to the longevity of your dental implant.
 When you brush your implant restorations and teeth, make sure to also brush the gums and the base of the restoration/teeth.
 This will help to keep your gums healthy and the implant stable.

 Dental implants look and feel like natural teeth.
 Therefore, they improve speech, appearance, self-esteem and functionality for the patient.
 Additionally, they are much more comfortable, durable and convenient when compared to dentures or bridges.
-Implants can add tremendous value in the form of health benefits.
+Dental implants can prevent bone loss.
+Implants can also add tremendous value in the form of health benefits.
 By replacing missing teeth with dental implants, you get to:

-At Nicholas Dose, DMD - Family Dental Care, we are committed to giving you a smile you’ve always wanted and helping you to keep it healthy for years to come.
+At Nicholas Dose, DMD, we are committed to giving you a smile you’ve always wanted and helping you to keep it healthy for years to come.
 Remember to come in to see us at least twice a year for your annual examinations and professional cleanings so that we can help you to keep your mouth healthy.